 Circumcising Your Infant at Our Clinic in Dallas-Fort Worth

-Dr. McAuliff saw the need for a dedicated clinic for newborn circumcision and his research lead him to conclude that the Pollock Technique was the best method to employ in his clinic.
+Dr. McAuliff saw the need for a dedicated clinic for newborn circumcision and his research lead him to a safe and gentle method that is widely regarded all across North America.
 Infant circumcision is our specialty and no other clinic in the state has the same focused vocation in circumcising baby boys.

-Our medical team has been carefully trained by Dr. Pollock, one of the world’s leading circumcision practitioners and researchers, and we are proud to use the Pollock Technique in providing quick and simple access to infant circumcision in the state of Texas.
+Our medical team has been trained by Dr. Pollock, one of the world’s leading circumcision practitioners and researchers.
+Dr. McAuliff created his practice to accomplish safe and gentle circumcision that minimizes patient discomfort and anxiety.
 Our doctor and nursing staff will support you after the circumcision surgery, providing detailed instructions on post-circumcision care for your baby son and answering your questions.

 The focused practice of our clinics permits us to optimize the circumcision procedure as well as the overall experience.